The Guide to Thematic Analysis

 Common research types and questions in social work

 In the realm of social work, qualitative research methods are often employed to understand complex social issues, evaluating the effectiveness of interventions, and informing policy and practice.
 The breadth of social work research reflects the field's diverse concerns, ranging from individual well-being to broader societal challenges.
 Within this spectrum, thematic analysis emerges as a powerful method, offering nuanced insights into the qualitative dimensions of social work research.
-This section delves into the common types of research and questions that thematic analysis can help address in the context of social work.
+This section explains the common types of research and questions that thematic analysis can help address in the context of social work.

 Social work research predominantly falls into three categories: exploratory, descriptive, and evaluative.
 Exploratory research aims to investigate little-understood phenomena, offering initial insights that can pave the way for more in-depth studies.
 In this vein, social workers might explore emerging social issues or the experiences of under-researched communities.
 Questions such as "What are the lived experiences of homeless youth in urban areas?" or "How do new immigration policies affect immigrant families' access to a social worker or other social services?" are typical of exploratory research, where thematic analysis can help identify themes and patterns that warrant further investigation.